Prepare and customize a VHD image for Azure Virtual Desktop

 Disable Storage Sense

-For Windows Virtual Desktop session host that use Windows 10 Enterprise or Windows 10 Enterprise multi-session, we recommend disabling Storage Sense.
+For Azure Virtual Desktop session hosts that use Windows 10 Enterprise or Windows 10 Enterprise multi-session, we recommend disabling Storage Sense.
+Disks where the operating system is installed are typically small in size and user data is stored remotely through profile roaming.
+This scenario results in Storage Sense believing that the disk is critically low on free space.
 You can disable Storage Sense in the Settings menu under Storage, as shown in the following screenshot:

 You can also change the setting with the registry by running the following command: